 Provisions of the California Health and Safety Code specify that larger (>10,000 service connections) water utilities prepare a special report if their water quality measurements have exceeded any PHGs.
 Reporting must be done every 3 years.
-The law also required that where OEHHA has not adopted a PHG or a contaminant, the water suppliers are to use the MCLGs adopted by USEPA.
+The law also requires that where OEHHA has not adopted a PHG or a contaminant, the water suppliers are to use the MCLGs adopted by USEPA.

-The purpose of this report is to inform consumers of contaminants in IWVWD drinking water that exceed the PHGs or MCLGs during 2010, 2011 and 2012.
-Included are the numerical public health risk associated with the MCL and the PHG or MCLG, the category or type of risk to health that could be associated with each contaminant, the best treatment technology available that could be used to reduce the contaminant level, and an estimate of the cost to install treatment if it is appropriate and feasible.
-For general information about our water quality, please refer to the latest Annual Water Quality Report that was delivered to customers June 2013.
-The report can be found on our website at www.iwvwd.com.
+The purpose of this report is to inform consumers of contaminants in IWVWD drinking water that exceed the PHGs or MCLGs during 2016, 2017 and 2018.
+Included are the numerical public health risk associated with the MCL and the PHG or MCLG, the category or type of risk to health that could be associated with each contaminant, the best treatment technology available that could be used to reduce the contaminant level, and an estimate of the cost of treatment if it is appropriate and feasible.
+For general information about our water quality, please refer to the latest Annual Water Quality Report that was delivered to customers May 2019.
+The report can be found on our website at www.iwvwd.com/ccr/2018.pdf.